thierrypdamiba/qdrant_odsc25/WORKSHOP_SETUP.md

 This guide will walk you through setting up and running the Agentic RAG system for the workshop.

+## ⚠️ Workshop Notice

+**IMPORTANT**: For the workshop, please load **only 100 articles** to keep data loading fast and manageable.
+The workshop cluster is shared, so loading too many articles will slow things down for everyone.

 ## Prerequisites

 - Python 3.8+ installed